CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/software-install-pcluster_v54.md

 `ls /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/BLD_CCTM_v54+_gcc/*.exe`

+## Install netCDF libraries that use HDF5 and support nc4 compressed files

+Need to have this version of the library installed to uncompress the *.nc4 data using the indexer.csh script.

+`cd /shared/pcluster-cmaq`

+`./gcc_install_hdf5.csh`

+The following instructions are not typically needed.

 ## Install Homebrew to install github command line gh to allow you to create authentication to commit changes to git repo

 ```